 Stock Market During War And How It Can Impact Your Portfolio

-In the wake of increasing global tensions and conflicts, such as the Israel-Palestine issue and the potential nuclear threats of Iran and North Korea, let’s delve into the economic ripples these crises create.
-While these conflicts threaten global peace and safety, they indirectly impact economic stability and growth.
-For instance, the U.S. had spent an estimated $8 trillion on post-9/11 wars in the last fiscal year - a substantial share of our GDP.
+Amid rising global tensions and conflicts—such as the Israel-Palestine situation and the potential nuclear threats posed by Iran and North Korea—it may be worth exploring the economic ripples these crises could create.
+While these conflicts pose challenges to global peace and safety, they might also indirectly influence economic stability and growth.
+For example, estimates suggest the U.S. had spent an estimated $8 trillion on post-9/11 wars in the last fiscal year, representing a significant portion of our GDP.

 Stock Market During War: World War I and II